vitodibari/poliba-deep_learning-notes/Deep-Learning-Notes.md

 * $P=3$: i can still separate all points in two classes with a single line
 * $P \ge 4$: i could not be possible (e.g. the point to separate is in the middle)

 This brief discussion wants to enhance the linear classifiers limitations.
+<u>A consequence of the theorem is that given a set of training data that is not linearly separable, one can with high probability transform it into a training set that is linearly separable by projecting it into a higher-dimensional space via some non-linear transformation.</u>
-This is why non-linear models are usually involved to achieve complex classification tasks; <u>non-linearity allows escaping from the Cover’s Theorem Problem.</u>
+This is why non-linear models are usually involved to achieve complex classification tasks.
+<u>Non-linearity allows escaping from the Cover’s Theorem Problem.</u>
 ## Deep Architectures
 The idea is to train complex models to extract relevant features from the raw inputs (like images).

-Using complex models (very high dimensionality) means following this basic principle: expanding the number of dimensions of the representations makes data more likely to be linearly separable.
+Using complex models (very high dimensionality) means following this basic principle: <u>expanding the number of dimensions of the representations makes data more likely to be linearly separable.</u>
 Some implementations are:
 * space tiling
 * random projections